1Kxhu/1Kxhu/README.md

 - 👋 Hi, I’m Kxhu.
 - 👀 I’m interested in sharing free apps and open-source projects.
-- 🌱 I’m currently learning C# and Lua.
+- 🌱 C# for the win bruh.
 - 📫 You can reach me by my discord: itzkxhu.

 <!---